 Before using OpaVote, you need to login, and you can login with a Google, Facebook, or LinkedIn account.
 We need your name and email address from your account, but we do not use any other information and we do not make any posts on your behalf.

-If the acccount you login with does not have an email address or has an email address that is bouncing, then you will need to change your email address before using OpaVote (a working email address is required) and this requires a payment of $5.
+If the acccount you login with does not have an email address or has an email address that is bouncing, then you will need to change your email address before using OpaVote (a working email address is required).
 Alternatively, you can login with a different account that provides a working email address.

 OpaVote also allows you to share your OpaVote login with other people if you would like more than one person to be able to manage your items.
 From your account page, you can access a link that you can share with others to let them login to OpaVote as yourself.
 Only share this link with people you trust because anyone with this link has complete control over all of your OpaVote items.